White Ship disaster: Repercussions

 A direct result of William Adelin's death was the period known as the Anarchy.
 The White Ship disaster had left Henry I with only one legitimate child, a second daughter named Matilda.
-Although Henry I had forced his barons to swear an oath to support Matilda as his heir on several occasions, a woman had never ruled in England in her own right.
-Matilda was also unpopular because she was married to Geoffrey V, Count of Anjou, a traditional enemy of England's Norman nobles.
+Although Henry I had forced his barons to swear an oath to support Matilda as his heir on several occasions, she was unpopular due to her marriage to Geoffrey V, Count of Anjou, a rival of Normandy, as well as her sex.
 Upon Henry's death in 1135, the English barons were reluctant to accept Matilda as queen regnant.

 One of Henry I's male relatives, Stephen of Blois, the king's nephew by his sister Adela, usurped Matilda as well as his older brothers William and Theobald to become king.
-Stephen had allegedly planned to travel on the White Ship but had disembarked just before it sailed; Orderic Vitalis attributes this to a sudden bout of diarrhea.
+Stephen had allegedly planned to travel on the White Ship but had disembarked just before it sailed; Orderic Vitalis attributes this to a sudden bout of diarrhoea.

-After Henry I's death, Matilda and her husband Geoffrey of Anjou, the founder of the Plantagenet dynasty, launched a long and devastating war against Stephen and his allies for control of the English throne.
+After Henry I's death, Matilda and her husband Geoffrey of Anjou, the founder of the Plantagenet dynasty, launched a long war against Stephen and his allies for control of the English throne.
 The Anarchy lasted from 1138 to 1153 with devastating effect, especially in southern England.

 Contemporary historian William of Malmesbury wrote: